glennlugod/hl7-capture/README.md

 npm run format        # Format code with Prettier
 ```

-## Usage
+### Usage

 ### 1. Select Network Interface

-Choose the network interface where medical device traffic will be captured.
+Choose the single network interface where medical device traffic will be captured.
 The interface should be on the same network segment as the device and LIS.

 ### 2. Configure HL7 Markers